Valkirie/HandheldCompanion/README.md

 The software is built for Windows 10/Windows 11 (x86 and amd64).

 ## Supported Devices
+- AOKZOE A1
 - AYA Neo and its different versions
-- AYA Next and its different versions
+- AYA Neo Next and its different versions
-- Aya Neo Air and it's different versions
+- AYA Neo Air and it's different versions
 - ONEXPLAYER MINI and its different versions (Intel, AMD, Gundam)
 - GPD WIN Max 2 (Intel and AMD)
+- GPD Win 3

 ## Supported Sensors
 - Bosch BMI160 (and similar)